dennisdoomen/CSharpGuidelines/Guidelines/2200_FrameworkGuidelines.md

 ### Use Lambda expressions instead of delegates  (AV2221) ![](images/?.png)

 Lambda expressions provide a much more elegant alternative for anonymous delegates.
-So instead of
+So instead of:

 	Customer c = Array.Find(customers, delegate(Customer c)
 	{
 		return c.Name == "Tom";
 	});

 use a Lambda expression:

 	Customer c = Array.Find(customers, c => c.Name == "Tom");

-Or even better
+Or even better:

 	var customer = customers.Where(c => c.Name == "Tom");

 ### Only use the `dynamic` keyword when talking to a dynamic object  (AV2230) ![](images/1.png)
 The `dynamic` keyword has been introduced for working with dynamic languages.
 Using it introduces a serious performance bottleneck because the compiler has to generate some complex Reflection code.

-Use it only for calling methods or members of a dynamically created instance (using the `Activator`) class as an alternative to `Type.GetProperty()` and `Type.GetMethod()`, or for working with COM Interop types.
+Use it only for calling methods or members of a dynamically created instance calss (using the `Activator`) as an alternative to `Type.GetProperty()` and `Type.GetMethod()`, or for working with COM Interop types.

 ### Favor `async`/`await` over the Task (AV2235) ![](images/1.png)
 Using the new C# 5.0 keywords results in code that can still be read sequentially and also improves maintainability a lot, even if you need to chain multiple asynchronous operations.
 For example, rather than defining your method like this: